kubernetes/enhancements/keps/sig-node/4381-dra-structured-parameters/README.md

 resource is scheduled on a node.
 The Plugin SHALL assume that this RPC will be executed on the node where the resource will be used.

-ResourceClaim.meta.Namespace, ResourceClaim.meta.UID, ResourceClaim.Name and
+ResourceClaim.meta.Namespace, ResourceClaim.meta.UID, ResourceClaim.Name are
-one of the ResourceHandles from the ResourceClaimStatus.AllocationResult with a matching DriverName should be passed to the Plugin as parameters to identify the claim and perform resource preparation.
+passed to the Plugin as parameters to identify the claim and perform resource preparation.

-ResourceClaim parameters (namespace, UUID, name) are useful for debugging.
-They enable the Plugin to retrieve the full ResourceClaim object, should it ever be needed (normally it shouldn't).

 The Plugin SHALL return fully qualified device name[s].